camunda-community-hub/camunda-process-test-coverage/README.md

 If you register the extension on a non-static field, no class coverage and therefore no report will be generated.
 This is due to the fact, that an instance of the extension will be created per test method.

-The extension provides a Builder for programmatic creation, which takes either a path to a configuration resource, a process engine configuration or if nothing is passed uses the default configuration resources paht (camunda.cfg.xml).
+The extension provides a Builder for programmatic creation, which takes either a path to a configuration resource, a process engine configuration or if nothing is passed uses the default configuration resources path (`camunda.cfg.xml`).

 The process engine configuration needs to be configured for test coverage.
-So use either the provided ProcessCoverageInMemProcessEngineConfiguration, SpringProcessWithCoverageEngineConfiguration or initialize the configuration with ProcessCoverageConfigurator.initializeProcessCoverageExtensions(configuration).
+So use **either** the provided `ProcessCoverageInMemProcessEngineConfiguration`, `SpringProcessWithCoverageEngineConfiguration` or initialize the configuration with `ProcessCoverageConfigurator.initializeProcessCoverageExtensions(configuration)`.

 Java
 ```java